pgroenbaek/tsre5-trainsimcom-fork-qt6/docs/cmake-build-manual.md

 - TODO: Guide on using the packaging script.
 - TODO: Something about qtwindeploy.exe
-- TODO: Something about libcrypto and libssl
+- TODO: Something about libcrypto and libssl dlls
-- TODO: Something about OpenGL software rendering?
+- TODO: Something about OpenGL software rendering ddls?
-- TODO: What about OpenAL if using dynamic vcpkg triplets?
+- TODO: What if using dynamic vcpkg triplets?
 - TODO: Probably more?

 ## Linux (Debian-based distros)